apester/neurodynex3/doc/exercises/exponential-integrate-and-fire.rst

 * Modify the code example given above: Call :func:`.simulate_exponential_IF_neuron` and set the function parameter ``v_spike`` to +10mV (which overrides the default value -30mV).
 What do you expect to happen?
 How many spikes will be generated?

-* Compute the minimal amplitude I_rh of a constant input current such that the neuron will elicit a spike.
-If you are not sure what and how to compute I_rh, have a look at `Figure 5.1 <http://neuronaldynamics.epfl.ch/online/Ch5.S1.html>`_ and the textbox `"Rheobase threshold and interpretation of parameters" <http://neuronaldynamics.epfl.ch/online/Ch5.S2.html>`_ in the book.
+* Compute the minimal amplitude :math:`I_{rh}` of a constant input current such that the neuron will elicit a spike.
+If you are not sure what and how to compute :math:`I_{rh}`, have a look at `Figure 5.1 <http://neuronaldynamics.epfl.ch/online/Ch5.S1.html>`_ and the textbox `"Rheobase threshold and interpretation of parameters" <http://neuronaldynamics.epfl.ch/online/Ch5.S2.html>`_ in the book.

-* Validate your result: Modify the code given above and inject a current of amplitude I_rh and 300ms duration into the expIF neuron.
+* Validate your result: Modify the code given above and inject a current of amplitude :math:`I_{rh}` and 300ms duration into the expIF neuron.

 Exercise: strength-duration curve